Bi-Coloured-Python-Rock-Snake/creature/README.md

 this library is more advanced in terms of features as it provides support for REPL, context managers, iterators, context vars.

+However, I decided to discontinue it.
 The thing is there are two approaches to async programming: one uses the "colored functions" (first made known by a [post](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) of Bob Nystrom) and the other one does not.
 A vivid example is Python vs. Ruby: Python